Grade Point Average explained

 Example: Johnny Smith

-A first year student, Johnny Smith, has completed his first year in his Bachelor of Commerce; his GPA would be as follows:
+A first year student, Johnny Smith, has completed his first year in the Bachelor of Commerce.
+His GPA would be as follows:

 |Unit||Credit Value||Mark||Grade||GPA Value|